FusionAuth/fusionauth-example-cdk-cognito-migration/README.md

-# My Widget Service
+# My Connector Service

-This example uses lambda to serve-up widgets.
+This example uses lambda to authenticate users against Cognito.
+It returns the values in a format expected by a FusionAuth Connector.

 ## Building